Key takeaways

 3. Side effects tracker

 Some medications cause initial side effects that will resolve on their own, while others can cause persistent side effects that require medical attention.
 Tracking side effects will help someone determine if a medication is right for them.
 If the side effects of a drug become too severe, it may be time to switch medications.
-Another reason to use a side effects tracker is to be able to share experienced side effects with a doctor.
-If a patient keeps detailed notes on the side effects they experience, their doctor will be able to tell them if what they’re experiencing is normal.
+Another reason to use a side effects tracker is to be able to share experienced side effects with a healthcare provider.
+If a patient keeps detailed notes on the side effects they experience, their healthcare provider will more easily be able to advise them on whether what they’re experiencing is normal.

-If you experience severe side effects while taking medication, it’s best to seek medical attention right away and talk with your doctor about whether or not the drug you’re taking is right for you.
 This list of severe side effects is not comprehensive.
-For a complete list of potential drug side effects, talk with your doctor or pharmacist.
+For a complete list of potential drug side effects, talk with your healthcare provider or pharmacist.

 The free printable side effects tracker linked below is available for instant download.
-It’s best for tracking the effects of only one medication at a time whereas the next template (a medication feedback form) can be used for multiple medications.
+It’s best for tracking the effects of only one medication at a time, whereas the template that follows (a medication feedback form) can be used for multiple medications.

 DOWNLOAD THIS TEMPLATE FOR FREE